Cost Of Living in Kisangani 2024

 Difficulty in Budgeting and Financial Planning

-We wanted to understand whether residents of Congo Democratic Republic have problems or difficulties in managing their expenditures and savings so asked the people one simple question: do you struggle with your personal finances?
+We wanted to understand whether residents of Congo Democratic Republic have problems or difficulties in managing their expenditures and savings so we asked people one simple question: do you struggle with your personal finances?
 50% of the participants reported that they indeed struggle in creating budgets and in organizing their finances while 50% said that they have everything under control.

 Struggles with finance50%